swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 ~~~

-This is incredibly powerful; we will make much use of this ability.
+This is incredibly powerful; we will discuss this further in an
+upcoming lesson.

 #### Managing your environment